 UC Berkeley Veteran Services offers information related to the types of benefits, certification of benefits, contact information for dedicated support, and campus resources for students who have served in the military.

 Eligibility for veteran’s educational benefits is determined by the U.S. Department of Veterans Affairs (VA), not by UC Berkeley.
-You may apply for veterans’ educational benefits online through Veterans On-Line Application (VONAPP).
+For more information on eligibility and to apply visit https://www.va.gov/education/how-to-apply/.

 Download this Checklist for Initiating Benefits to help guide you through the process.